University and college admission: College

 College requirements vary more significantly, though none have entrance requirements above 85 percent from a Canadian high school.
-In general though, many colleges (such as George Brown College, and Mohawk College) accept a very high proportion of students with averages above 70 percent, although they may place no limiting minimum for acceptance, and consequently take students with averages below 60 percent.
-Unlike universities, colleges do not have admission cut offs and as long as students have a passing average and the necessary courses, they can gain admission to most colleges.
+In general, though, many colleges (such as George Brown College, and Mohawk College) accept a very high proportion of students with averages above 70 percent, although they may place no limiting minimum for acceptance, and consequently take students with averages below 60 percent.
+Unlike universities, colleges do not have admission cut-offs and as long as students have a passing average and the necessary courses, they can gain admission to most colleges.
 Incidentally, even the newest Canadian universities have larger endowments than any Canadian college, with no Canadian college having an endowment above $10 million.
 See List of Canadian universities by endowment.

-In addition, many education systems in Canada have established different courses with varying intensity in order to curtail to a pupil's desired future.
-Ontario has gone the furthest with this idea, establishing two different streams in their secondary education system.
+In addition, many education systems in Canada have established different courses with varying intensity in order to curtail a pupil's desired future.
+Ontario has gone the furthest with this idea, establishing two different streams in its secondary education system.
 The university stream includes courses that will prepare students for future studies at university, while the college stream is more applied and less intense, preparing individuals for the future pursuit of a college degree.
 Universities require these advanced courses for admission, while colleges will admit pupils from either stream.